RiskyMH/EmailThing/README.md

   EmailThing
 </h1>

-<p align="center">A web app for receiving and sending your emails!</p>
+<p align="center">A web application for managing your emails with ease!</p>

 ## Getting Started

-This repo contains the code for front-end app that displays and sends emails.
+This repository contains the source code for a front-end application designed for displaying and managing emails.

-### Installing the dependencies
+### Installing Dependencies

+To install the required dependencies, execute the following command:

 ```sh
 bun install
 ```

-> **Note**: This project uses [Bun](https://bun.sh), so make sure you installed that first.
+> **Note**: This project utilizes [Bun](https://bun.sh) as its package manager.
+Ensure Bun is installed on your system before proceeding.

-### Configuring the env vars
+### Configuring Environment Variables

-If you are developing locally you need to create `.env` files.
-Refer to the table below for all the env vars in the project.
+For local development, it's necessary to create a`.env` file.
+The table below lists all the environment variables required for the project:

 | Name                                   | Description                                                                              | Required? |
 | -------------------------------------- | ---------------------------------------------------------------------------------------- | --------- |